 - Didactic Teaching – Adjunct Clinical Instructor at the University of Michigan College of Pharmacy

-- Major topic discussions with transplant preceptor group (5-6 throughout the year)
+- Transplant foundation topic discussions with transplant preceptor group (about 8 throughout the year))

 - AST Organ Donation challenge with the UM COP

 - Clinical On-Call (Back-up to PGY1 residents)